JuliaLabs/julialabs.github.io/projects.md

 Feasibility study on reducing the size of an a-HfO2 dataset using a parallel method based on HDBSCAN and ACE.
 A parallel Julia implementation of a state of the art method will be required as well as the proposal of an improved version aligned to [CESMIX](https://computing.mit.edu/cesmix/) objectives.
 Description [here](https://docs.google.com/document/d/1SWAanEWQkpsbr2lqetMO3uvdX_QK-Z7dwrgPaM1Dl0o/edit?usp=sharing).
 Contact: Emmanuel Lujan (eljn AT mit DOT edu)

+### Accelerate interatomic force calculations by composing novel machine learning potentials in Julia.

+One of the main challenges of atomistic simulations is the acceleration of force calculations.
+Machine learning potentials promise the accuracy of first-principles methods at a lower computational cost.
+Simplifying the creation of these potentials (composed of data, descriptors and learning methods) enables systematizing the search for those combinations that exceed the accuracy and performance of the state of the art.
+This requires the development of new software abstractions and parallel tools.
+A more detailed description of the project can be found [here](https://docs.google.com/document/d/1mcZlfOULcqglCNqnCJ-ya1E39CLUircjMhfBtQhXP0k/edit?usp=sharing).
+Contact: Emmanuel Lujan (eljn AT mit DOT edu).